ktru7823/dominating-points/README.md

 Output:
 For each point, output the number of points that they dominate.

-Example of valid input (n10_0.in) and expected output (n10_0.out) are provided in the repo for both the 2D and 3D version of the solution.
+Example of valid input (n10_0.in) and expected output (n10_0.out) are provided in the repo for both the 2D and 3D version of the problem.